 Forests offer an incredible learning environment for both children and adults alike and spending time outdoors in nature as a family can be an incredible bonding experience, as you create special memories and spend quality time together offline.

-We’ve put together 10 fun activities that families can do together to have fun and make the most of the time outside.
+We’ve put together 10 fun activities that families can do together on a forest holiday to have fun and make the most of the time outside.

 There are plenty of other fun things to do in the forest, we hope you enjoy your time.